 - Directed donors must inform the donor center staff they are directly donating for a specific patient and provide the patient’s (recipient) name.

 - The recipient’s physician must provide a written order to collect directed donations prior to accepting donors for directed donations.

 - The donor’s blood type will not be determined before donation.
 If donor’s blood passes all tests, but is not of the appropriate blood type, it will automatically be released for use by other patients.

 We ask that you do not donate if you:

-- Have had a cold, sore throat, infection or flu symptoms three days prior to donation or do not feel well on day of donation.
+- Have had a cold, sore throat, infection or flu symptoms three days prior to do not feel well on day of donation.